What is a Value Scale?

 - Gradate the middle squares into steps using a combination of pencils grades for each step.

 – In other words, 2H, 3H,4H and 5H pencils won’t easily create one stepped value each and you won’t work like that anyway.
 Realistically, you’ll use whatever pencil you have in hand to start shading and then switch to another to darken the value, so it’s much more natural to create the steps with a combination of pencils too.

 - Use the hard lead over soft lead technique for all of the darker values.
 For the lighter values, use the same technique only with a very light touch.
 For example, to make a “3” value, you might hatch a 4H pencil over a 3H.

 In some circumstances values fool the eye.
-For example, look at the upper lower edges of the squares on the value scale.
-They look as if they lighten as they get nearer the darker value above them, and darker at the bottom where they approach the lighter value underneath.
+For example, look at the right side edges of the squares on the value scale.
+They look as if they lighten as they get nearer the darker value beside them, and darker to the left where they approach the lighter value.

 That’s an optical illusion.

 Actually, those squares are solid gray.
 Surround any of them with a single value and you’ll clearly see that.